 Travelling by bus is often the quickest and most direct way to get from one Czech town to another.
 It is also sometimes the only way (unless you travel by car) because some Czech villages are not serviced by trains, or their train stations are far enough from the residential areas to make the bus a better option.
 Bus terminals are mostly located near the city centre to be better accessible by foot, often close to the main railway station.

-There are many private bus companies that operate regular services.
+Many private bus companies operate regular services.
 Keep in mind that the bus may be slower or more expensive than the train, and vice versa.
 It is always good to compare both options.
 Unlike trains, almost no Czech buses are equipped with toilets, and bathroom breaks are only made on long-distance trips, approximately every three hours.

 Prague Bus Station Taxi €15 – Low cost and reliable taxi from Prague Bus Station.
 Get free guidebook.